 Aim to leverage the full portfolio of IPA technologies

-Adopt an agile fail-fast approach to onboard automations and quickly course correct when required.
+Adopt an agile fail-fast approach to onboard automation and quickly course correct when required.

 Consider launching an MVP or Minimum Viable Product that can accomplish the task at its most basic level.